 About Hornbeam – Carpinus betulus (Betulaceae)

-At Hedgeworx, clear stem pleached hornbeam (Carpinus Betulus) is the most popular form tree species we sell.
-Available in the widest range of pretrained shapes and sizes particularly as freshly pleached and also more mature pleached hornbeam trees.
+At Hedgeworx, clear stem pleached hornbeam trees (Carpinus Betulus) are the most popular form tree species we sell.
+Available in the widest range of pre-trained shapes and sizes particularly as freshly pleached and also more mature pleached hornbeam trees.
 Hornbeam (like Beech), maintained in a formal fashion with tightly clipped crowns, hold onto their leaves into the winter.
 It is widely cultivated as an ornamental tree for planting in gardens and parks throughout North West Europe.

 A Native Species